HoGit-hj/JieHe.github.io/index.md

 After graduation, I worked as a hardware engineer in a <a href="https://www.shineyoung.com/" target="_blank"> new energy technology company </a> in Shenzhen, where I applied my circuit analysis skills to real-world problems.

 Outside of academic work, I am passionate about diving, fitness, and hiking.
-In addition, I enjoy playing chess.
+In addition, I also enjoy playing chess.

 {% include_relative _includes/projects.md %}
 {% include_relative _includes/services.md %}